Eric Joyce: Child sex offence

 On 6 November 2018, Joyce was arrested and charged with having made an indecent image of a child.
 He had a 51-second Category-A film on his Apple Macbook Air that showed "the sexual abuse of very young children" between the ages of 12 months and 7 years.
 The video was accessed by Joyce between August 2013 and November 2018.
 He was given unconditional bail.
 On 7 July 2020, Joyce pleaded guilty at Ipswich Crown Court to making an indecent image of a child and was ordered to sign the sex offenders' register.
 On 7 August 2020, he was sentenced to eight months in prison, suspended for two years, and also ordered to perform 150 hours of community service.

 Personal life

-Joyce is a Scottish judo champion.
+Joyce is in a long-term relationship with the writer India Knight.